Groningen gas field: Small fields policy

-Natural gas fields in the Netherlands in 2008 with concession for NAM.
+Methane fields in the Netherlands in 2008 with concession for NAM.
 At the top right is the Groningen gas field.
 The rest are considered small fields.

-Until 1959, it had been assumed that the North Sea had no natural gas and oil.
+Until 1959, it had been assumed that the North Sea had no methane and oil.
 This opinion changed after the discovery of the Groningen gas field.
 In the decade after the discovery they successfully searched for fields in the North Sea.